se-edu/se-book/errorHandling/assertions/what/text.md

 {{ icon_example }} An assertion can be used to express something like _when the execution comes to this point, the variable `v` cannot be null_.

 </box>

-**If the runtime detects an _assertion failure_, it typically take some drastic action** such as terminating the execution with an error message.
+**If the runtime detects an _assertion failure_, it typically takes some drastic action** such as terminating the execution with an error message.
 This is because an assertion failure indicates a possible bug and the sooner the execution stops, the safer it is.

 <box>

 {{ icon_example }} In the Java code below, suppose you set an assertion that `timeout` returned by `Config.getTimeout()` is greater than `0`.
-Now, if the `Config.getTimeout()` returned `-1` in a specific execution of this line, the runtime can detect it as a _assertion failure_ -- i.e. an assumption about the expected behavior of the code turned out to be wrong which could potentially be the result of a bug -- and take some drastic action such as terminating the execution.
+Now, if `Config.getTimeout()` returns `-1` in a specific execution of this line, the runtime can detect it as an _assertion failure_ -- i.e. an assumption about the expected behavior of the code turned out to be wrong which could potentially be the result of a bug -- and take some drastic action such as terminating the execution.

 ```java
 int timeout = Config.getTimeout();